opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     <info name="Company" value="Company name"/><info name="Name" value="Value"/>

-These lines can be edited, and new lines, with the same syntax, can be appended, to provide all the information you want to appear in the header of the HTML xsheet file.
+These lines can be edited, and new lines, with the same syntax, can be appended, to provide all the information you want to appear in the header of the HTML Xsheet file.

 .. note:: By default the header contains the Project and Scene names and the number of frames the scene consists of; this information cannot be edited, as they are retrieved automatically from the scene file.